RNC Chairwoman Ronna McDaniel is trying to hold together a party that Donald Trump might want to tear up

 In private, she was speaking frequently with Trump and once told him that many of his “Stop the Steal” claims were “crazy,” according to a person familiar with the call.
 She also challenged the president to wear masks.

-At times, she thought about not running for reelection as party chair this year, and aides say it remains uncertain whether she will seek reelection when her current two-year term ends in 2023.
+At times, she thought about not running for reelection as party chair this year, and aides say it is unlikely she will seek reelection when her current two-year term ends in 2023.

 William Kristol, the well-known Republican commentator and co-founder of an anti-Trump GOP group, said in an interview that he sent out feelers this fall about finding a candidate to challenge McDaniel when she stood for reelection.
 The word came back that it wasn’t worth the trouble — she had it locked.
 Kristol described McDaniel as “a nice symbol of the capitulation of the establishment to Trump.”